Who Was Hugh Hefner?

 In the mid-1970s, however, Playboy Enterprises fell on hard times.
 The United States hit a recession, and Playboy faced increasing competition from more explicit men's magazines such as Penthouse, helmed by rival Bob Guccione.
 At first, Hefner responded by presenting more revealing photos of women in less wholesome poses and circumstances.
 Some advertisers rebelled, and circulation fell even further.
 From then on, Hefner concentrated the company's operations on magazine publishing.
 Playboy Enterprises eventually divested itself from its unprofitable clubs and hotels and downsized its ancillary media endeavors.
 The magazine kept its new photography standards and began presenting features like "Girls of the Big Ten."

-Over the years a range of female celebrities have appeared in Playboy, including Madonna, Kate Moss, Jenny McCarthy, Naomi Campbell, Cindy Crawford, Drew Barrymore, Nancy Sinatra and, appearing on the most covers, Pamela Anderson.
+Over the years a range of female celebrities has appeared in Playboy, including Madonna, Kate Moss, Jenny McCarthy, Naomi Campbell, Cindy Crawford, Drew Barrymore, Nancy Sinatra and, appearing on the most covers, Pamela Anderson.
 However, the magazine has also been targeted by critics who take issue with its objectification of women and barely veiled emphasis on commercialism.
 Feminist icon Gloria Steinem famously went undercover as a bunny waitress in 1963 to showcase what female workers endured for a two-part Show magazine article.
-(Steinem's exposé was later made into a 1985 TV movie starring Kirstie Alley.)
+Steinem's exposé was later made into a 1985 TV movie starring Kirstie Alley.

 In 1975, Hefner decided to make Los Angeles his permanent home so he could more closely supervise his interests in television and film production.
 He became involved in the restoration of the famed Hollywood sign and was honored with a star on the Hollywood Walk of Fame.
-And in 1978 he started the Playboy Jazz Festival, an annual event featuring some of the best jazz musicians in the world.
+In 1978, he started the Playboy Jazz Festival, an annual event featuring some of the best jazz musicians in the world.